Nurses union gives Queen’s notice of dates for 3-day strike | Honolulu Star-Advertiser

 The Hawaii Nurses’ Association this morning informed management at The Queen’s Health System of the official start date of its collective three-day strike on Jan.
 13.

-HNA said Queen’s was given its official 10 days advance notice that the strike is scheduled from 7 a.m.
+HNA said Queen’s was given its official 10-day advance notice that the strike is scheduled from 11 a.m.
 Jan.
 13 to 6:59 a.m.
 Jan.
 16 at the Queen’s Punchbowl and West campuses.

+The union had initially intended to start the strike at 7 a.m. on Jan.
+13, but adjusted the time after filing an updated strike notice.

 HNA, which represents more than 1,900 nurses at Queen’s, added, “This action is not taken lightly.
 It is a testament to our unwavering commitment to safe staffing ratios, competitive wages, and the resources we need to provide the highest standard of care for our patients.”